Kyle Fuller: 2020

-In Week 1 against the Detroit Lions, Fuller recorded his first interception of the season off a pass thrown by Matthew Stafford during the 27–23 comeback victory.
+In Week 1 against the Lions, Fuller recorded his first interception of the season off a pass thrown by Matthew Stafford during the 27–23 comeback victory.

 In Week 5 against the Tampa Bay Buccaneers on Thursday Night Football, Fuller forced a fumble on running back Ke'Shawn Vaughn which was recovered by teammate Robert Quinn during the 20–19 win.

 On March 20, 2021, Fuller was released by the Bears.

 Denver Broncos

-Fuller signed a one-year, $9.5 million contract with the Denver Broncos on March 23, 2021.
+On March 20, 2021, the Denver Broncos signed Fuller to a one-year, $9.50 million contract that included $9.00 million guaranteed upon signing.

-Due to poor play, Fuller did not appear in the Broncos’ week 8 matchup against Washington, after losing possible playing time in previous weeks to Nate Hairston and Patrick Surtain II.
+Due to poor play, Fuller did not appear in the Broncos’ Week 8 matchup against Washington, after losing possible playing time in previous weeks to Nate Hairston and Patrick Surtain II.

 Leading up to the 2021 trade deadline, it was widely speculated that the Broncos would trade away Fuller.
 However, he ultimately was not traded.
 He finished the season with 51 tackles, four pass deflections and no interceptions through 16 games and 10 starts.

 Baltimore Ravens

 On May 24, 2022, Fuller signed with the Baltimore Ravens.
-On September 14, the Ravens placed Fuller on injured reserve after suffering a torn ACL in the Week 1 game against the New York Jets.
+On September 14, the Ravens placed Fuller on injured reserve after suffering a torn ACL in the Week 1 game against the Jets.